HariSekhon/DevOps-Bash-tools/README.md

   - `psql.sh` - connects to [PostreSQL](https://www.postgresql.org/) via `psql`, auto-populating settings from environment variables, using both standard postgres supported environment variables like `$PG*` (see [doc](https://www.postgresql.org/docs/12/libpq-envars.html)) as well as other common environment variables like `$POSTGRESQL_HOST` / `$POSTGRES_HOST` / `$HOST`, `$POSTGRESQL_USER` / `$POSTGRES_USER` / `$USER`, `$POSTGRESQL_PASSWORD` / `$POSTGRES_PASSWORD` / `$PASSWORD`, `$POSTGRESQL_DATABASE` / `$POSTGRES_DATABASE` / `$DATABASE`
   - `postgres_foreach_table.sh` - executes a SQL query against every table, replacing `{db}`, `{schema}` and `{table}` in each iteration eg. `select count(*) from {table}`
   - `postgres_*.sh` - various scripts using `psql.sh` for row counts, iterating each table, or outputting clean lists of databases, schemas and tables for quick scripting
+  - see also the [SQL Scripts](https://github.com/HariSekhon/SQL-scripts) repo for many more straight PostgreSQL SQL scripts
 - `find_duplicate_files_by_size.sh` / `find_duplicate_files_by_checksum.sh` - finds duplicate files by size and/or checksum in given directory trees.
 Checksums are only done on files that already have matching byte counts for efficiency
 - `hdfs_*.sh` - Hadoop [HDFS](https://en.wikipedia.org/wiki/Apache_Hadoop#Hadoop_distributed_file_system) scripts:
   - `hdfs_checksum*.sh` - walks an HDFS directory tree and outputs HDFS native checksums, MD5-of-MD5 or the portable externally comparable CRC32, in serial or in parallel to save time